eliezerreis/docker-compose-examples/README.md

-# Docker Compose Examples
+# Docker Samples
-Collection of docker-compose examples for different scenarios.
+Collection of docker-compose, swarm and kubernetes samples for different scenarios.
 The motivation of this project is to keep tracking of new releases and to document real-world scenarios for a production environment.
 Feel free to contribute with more scenarios.

 # Overview